 Singapore is not just the financial giant of Southeast Asia, it is also a hugely popular tourist destination.
-Many backpackers start or end their trip around Southeast Asia in Singapore, like I did: Singapore has been the first Asian country I have ever visited and from there I traveled up overland through Malaysia, Thailand, Cambodia and many other countries.
-Many Europeans do a transit visit to the city state while on their way to or from Australia or New Zealand.
+Many travelers start or end their trip around Southeast Asia in Singapore, like I did: Singapore has been the first Asian country I have ever visited and from there I traveled up overland through Malaysia, Thailand, Cambodia and many other countries.
+Many Europeans also do a transit visit to the island state while on their way to or from Australia or New Zealand.

 But Singapore is more than just a hop on and off place for travelers.
 It offers a lot of things to do, heaps of tourist attractions – many of them are free and some of them can be costly.
 I have done a lot of cool things in Singapore and in this post, I will show you how to make the most of your stay and what you should not miss on a say, three to five day trip to Singapore.